 Surgery at MVMC

 The surgical department at MVMC is dedicated to providing excellence in small animal surgical care.
 We strive to provide comprehensive and compassionate communication with owners and referring veterinarians.
-Dr. Steinberg, Dr. Rubin and their team of licensed veterinary technicians will guide you through your pet's surgical experience.
+Dr. Steinberg, Dr. Rubin, Dr. Hamilton and their team of licensed veterinary technicians will guide you through your pet's surgical experience.

 Your Pet’s Surgical Experience at MVMC

 Getting Information About Your Pet

 After your appointment is scheduled, the surgical department will need all pertinent client and patient information so that a complete file is ready at the time of your appointment.
 On the day of your appointment we will obtain a brief medical history of your pet and your pets vital signs.

 To help you better understand your pet’s up-coming surgery, an explanation of each of the following surgical procedures can be found on the links below:

 Scheduling and Preparing Your Pet for Surgery

 Surgery is scheduled to accommodate your needs and also the surgical schedule of the doctor.
 If your pet is scheduled for a later date you will be asked to drop off your pet the morning of the surgery.
 Please have your pet at the hospital between 8-8:30 a.m. the day of surgery.
 No food is allowed after 10:00 p.m. the night prior to surgery, water is allowed up until the time you arrive at the hospital.